British prisoner ‘breaks world record’ for longest time in solitary confinement

 Robert Maudsley is thought to have been in continuous isolation since 1978

-A British prisoner has broken a ‘world record’ for the longest time spent in solitary confinement.
+A British prisoner has broken a “world record” for the longest time spent in solitary confinement.

 Robert Maudsley is thought to be the longest-serving inmate in Britain, having spent 49 years behind bars.